Starbuck7410/library-converter/README.md

 Converts music libraries to many formats!

 Just run with library-converter.exe --dir "C:\your\music\library" and your library will be converted!
 It will create "C:\your\music\library mp3", covert your wav and flac files to mp3s, and copy everything there!
 None of your actual library is touched.

+Supports resume from a failure, removing silence from the beginning and end of each track (for music rips), and much more, with even more to come!

 If you have nodeJS installed you can also just run main.js.

-Note: Requires ffmpeg. tested with n5.0-4-g911d7f167c-20220207.
+Note: Requires ffmpeg. tested with 2022-12-15-git-9adf02247c-full_build.
-Also, this is currently windows only, because it relies on shell operations for creating directories and copying files.
-If you want me to make it work with Mac/Linux/Whatever feel free to message me or do it yourself.
+Also, this is now cross platform!
+Currently only tested on Windows 11 as I have too little time to actually test it on my hardware at home, but it should work on Linux and Mac.

 ## options: